Briankimany/shoppin/dummy_tracker.md

   [ ] 14. fix the update detail endpoint for vendors
   [ ] 15. fix tracking user data
-  [x] 16. fix the tempfile having items not in data base []  17. link the user table and vendor via the user id
+  [x] 16. fix the tempfile having items not in data base [ ]  17. link the user table and vendor via the user id [ ] 18. fill the payment table with records from succesfule checkout [ ] 19. fix vendor /order enpoint
+  [ ] 20. fix venodr withdrawal history enpoin
+  [ ] 21. fix endpoint reports

 HTML RESTRUCTRUNG